The Power Of Free Weights And Dumbbells

 It's hard for women to obtain masculine bulk with weight training.
-Because we have fewer hormones causing muscular hypertrophy than men.
+We have fewer hormones causing muscular hypertrophy (a fancy word for using weights to gain mass) than men.
 So there is no risk of turning into The Hulk.

 Women who enjoy sports or other physical activities know the importance of developing endurance in their muscles.
 A tennis match or a game of volleyball requires using your muscles for a prolonged time.
 Getting them in shape improves your abilities and gives you more opportunity to take part.